aplumafreak500/ttv-php-wrapper/Readme.md

+# Notice
+Currently, host redirection and grabbing stream access keys are not working due to changes in Twitch's API.
+Feel free to submit pull requests to get this working if I'm too slow myself :p

 # Twitch TV PHP Handler
 This is a simple PHP framework for accessing Twitch TV streams.

 ## How to Use
-Upload the contents of this repository to a web server that supports PHP.
+* Upload the contents of this repository to a web server that supports PHP.

+* Copy config.php.example to config.php.

+* Edit config.php and insert the Client ID and Client Secret you get from Twitch's developer console.
+Also, be sure to generate an App Access Token and put it there too.
+(Details to be written)

-Then, open ttvplayer.php in a web browser:
+* Then, open ttvplayer.php in a web browser:

 [http://localhost/ttvplayer.php](http://127.0.0.1/ttvplayer.php)